Bajtazar/image-compression-ann/README.md

 Image compression using artificial neural networks and discrete wavelet transform
 ==============================

-Bachelor Thesis utilizing an artifical neural networks and discrete wavelet transform in order to achieve state-of-the-art lossy image compression
+Bachelor Thesis utilizing an artifical neural networks and discrete wavelet transform in order to implement a lossy image compression codec.
+Project based on paper "[Variational image compression with a scale hyperprior](https://arxiv.org/abs/1802.01436)"

 Project Organization
 ------------